zoom/sample-registration-app/README.md

 2. Provide `mongoose.connect()` with your connection string in [server/index.js](server/index.js).

 ## Contribution
-Please send pull requests and issues to this project for any issues or suggestions that you have.
+Please send pull requests and issues to this project for any issues or suggestions that you have!

 ### Code Style